truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 Enter the web port in the **Web Port for Storj** field.
 In this example we are keeping the default setting `20909`.

 Enter the node port in the **Node Port for Storj** field.
-In this example we are keeping the default setting `20988`.
+In this example, we are keeping the default setting `20988`.

 ### Advanced DNS Settings